paperManu/splash/README.md

     sudo adduser $USER syslog

 Then log out and log back in.

+If you want to specify some defaults values for the objects, you can set the environment variable SPLASH_DEFAULTS with the path to a file defining default values for given types.
+An example of such a file can be found in [data/splashrc](data/splashrc)

 And that's it, you can move on the the [Walkthrough](https://github.com/paperManu/splash/wiki/Walkthrough) page.